microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 Gets or sets ratio within the viewport where the anchor element is selected.
 Defaults to zero.

 When the HorizontalAnchorRatio is NaN, no horizontal anchoring is performed.

-When it is 0.0, the left-most element in the viewport is being anchored horizontally.
+Horizontal anchoring is performed when the property value is between 0 and 1.

-When it is 1.0, the right-most element in the viewport is being anchored horizontally.
+When it is 0.5, the middle of the anchor element is anchored to the middle of the viewport.
+That is the distance between the middle of the anchor and the middle of the viewport is kept constant.
+If the ScrollingAnchorRequestedEventArgs.Anchor property is set in the AnchorRequested event handler, it is picked as the anchor.
+Otherwise the `ScrollView` selects an anchor from the ScrollingAnchorRequestedEventArgs.AnchorCandidates collection which may have been altered in the event handler.

-Any number in between is valid.
-For instance, if it's 0.5, the element closest to the middle of the viewport is being anchored.
+For example when HorizontalAnchorRatio is 0.5, the selected anchor is the anchor candidate the closest to the middle of the viewport.

+0 and 1 have special meanings for the HorizontalAnchorRatio property.
+A value of 0 forces the HorizontalOffset to remain at 0 if it is already 0.
+Thus the left edge of the `ScrollView` content sticks to the left edge of the viewport.
+A value of 1 forces the HorizontalOffset to match the ScrollableWidth value if it is already equal to ScrollableWidth.
+Thus the right edge of the `ScrollView` content sticks to the right edge of the viewport.
+When HorizontalAnchorRatio has one of those two special values, the AnchorRequested event is not raised as no anchor is at play.

 ### ScrollView.AddScrollVelocity method

 Asynchronously adds scrolling velocity.

-When an inertiaDecayRate is provided to AddScrollVelocity, it is applied during the duration of the scroll and then reverts back to the default (0.95, 0.95).
+The State property transitions to the ScrollingInteractionState.Inertia value during the resulting inertial scroll.
+Because it does not consume any CompositionAnimation, the ScrollAnimationStarting event is not raised.

+By default the `ScrollView` control uses an inertia decay rate of (0.95, 0.95) for inertial scrolling operations.
+That default decay rate can be overwritten by providing a non-null inertiaDecayRate parameter to the AddScrollVelocity method.
+That custom decay rate is then applied during the duration of that scroll operation alone.
+If the inertial scroll is interrupted with a touch gesture or with a new AddScrollVelocity call, the application of that custom decay rate is cancelled.

+Inertia decay rates affect the inertial velocity decrease (decay).
+Values must be between 0.0 and 1.0.
+The closer the value is to 1.0, the faster the deceleration.
+A value of 0.0 represents no decay and results in a constant velocity scroll.

 ### ScrollView.ScrollableWidth (and ScrollableHeight) property

 Gets the horizontal length of the content that can be scrolled.
 Defaults to 0.

 The ScrollableWidth property returns the value Max(0, ZoomFactor x ExtentWidth - ViewportWidth).

-The HorizontalOffset, VerticalOffset and ZoomFactor trio constitute the _view_.

 The ScrollableHeight property returns the value Max(0, ZoomFactor x ExtentHeight - ViewportHeight).